mf2vec-dev/mf2ff/docs/user-guide.md

 The glyphs of the input are added to a substitution lookup table with the specified OpenType feature tag.

 The glyphs have no Unicode value and the glyph name is appended with the feature tag.
-When the `glyph-name-suffix` option is specified, it's value is used instead of the feature tag.
+When the `glyph-name-suffix` option is specified, its value is used instead of the feature tag.
 The value of the `glyph-name-suffix` option should start with some kind of a separator, e.g. `.sc`.

 |||
 |-|-|